 - Will there be any special technologies used on the site (database connection, form processor, etc.)?

 - Is there, or will there be, a website analytics tool installed used with the website?
-If not, consider setting up Google Analytics.
+If not, plan to set up Google Analytics.

 In addition to this checklist, please visit How to Design Your Website for Seniors, Boomers and the 50+ and Designing Your Website for Customer Convenience for more insights into website messaging and design, and be sure to make your website as user-friendly as possible to the 50+.